-Hand-stamp your own herringbone wallpaper using a cardboard stamp, painters tape, and a little paint!
-You can have a fun, new look in just a few hours.
+Hand-stamp your own herringbone wallpaper using a cardboard stamp stencil, painters tape, and a little paint!
+You can have an accent wall in just a few hours.

 I’ve been working on organizing my home office – again!
 I love an organizational challenge, and once again, it was born out of necessity.

 The 10 by 10 foot room works very hard as my computer work space, paper organization center, & crafts & home decor storage.

 And, now, it’s soon going to be a photography studio (for food photography),too!
 So, before the (very large) equipment arrives, I’ve been cleaning and organizing to make room for it.

 The organization part is now finished, and while the room was nearly empty, we grabbed the opportunity to give it a fresh coat of Simply White paint.

 It looked fresh and bright…but a little boring!

 Since I’m racing against time (the equipment is arriving piece by piece every day!), I needed to act quickly.
 One decision led to another and I decided to paint my own “wallpaper”!